Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 ## <a name="setup"></a>Setting Up the Azure data science environment for advanced analytics

 In this tutorial we will demonstrate loading data to SQL DW, data exploration, feature engineering.
-[Sample scripts](https://github.com/Azure/Azure-MachineLearning-DataScience/tree/master/Misc/DataScienceProcess/DataScienceScripts) and [IPython notebooks](https://github.com/Azure/Azure-MachineLearning-DataScience/tree/master/Misc/DataScienceProcess/iPythonNotebooks) are shared in GitHub.
-A sample IPython notebook to work with the data in Azure blobs is also available in the same location.
+[Sample scripts](./Sample Scripts) are shared in GitHub.

 To set up your Azure Data Science environment, follow the steps below.